jtackerman1/streamlit_final/README.md

 Based on the upward trend, institutions could use the data presented to aid in preparing for the increased volume of SARs during resource and departmental planning.

 Data used by this application was obtained from the FinCen site below, and configured in Excel.
+I would like to add to the data as more is available to observe whether the increasing number of SARS trend continues, or if it begins to level off.

 SAR Filings by Industry | FinCEN.gov
 https://www.fincen.gov/reports/sar-stats/sar-filings-industry

 Source links:
 ABA Banking Journal: